We’ve compiled our top tips for looking after your caravan – so that you can keep your caravan in good shape and ready to use whenever you need it.

 - Remove seating cushions – take them indoors, or store them in an upright position in the caravan.

 - Leave cupboard doors open.

 Over winter make sure that there is no water left in the system, including the bathroom, shower and toilet.
 With a sharp frost, any water left in the system will expand and could cause damage to pipes, water pumps, etc.

 5. Look after your leisure battery

 Keep any 12v leisure batteries fully charged.
-When the caravan is not being used it’s a good idea to isolate the battery from the 12v system, better still, remove the battery completely and store it in a cool dry place.
-Even with the battery removed it’s important to keep it fully charged, so every few weeks check the condition of the battery and if necessary put it on charge for a few hours.
+When the caravan is not being used, then isolate the battery from the 12v system or better still, remove the battery completely and store it in a cool dry place.
+Even with the battery removed it’s important to keep it fully charged.
+Every few weeks check the condition of the battery and if necessary put it on charge for a few hours.